KadirKemal/KKDSqlite/README.md

 [cityList addObject:[[City alloc] initWithName:@"city 5"];

 [country saveMeWithChildren:cityList];
-//after country is saved, id value of the instance will be set.
+//after country is saved, id value of the country will be set.
-//before saving cityList, bindToParent method will be called for every instances and for this example the countryId of city instances will be set
+//before saving cityList, bindToParent method will be called for every instances
+//and for this example the countryId of city instances will be set
 //If saveMeWith method is used, bindToParent method will not be called
 ```